Home

 The design system combined deep blues and soft whites to create clear contrast, while orange accents drew attention to key actions.
 Open Sans Hebrew was chosen for its legibility and balanced tone, working well across both dense interfaces and spacious layouts.

-Material Icons provided a scalable, unified visual language, and subtle motion in the main category icons added just enough energy to guide focus without distracting from the task.
+Phosphor Icons provided a scalable, unified visual language, and subtle motion in the main category icons added just enough energy to guide focus without distracting from the task.

-Material Icons provided a scalable, unified visual language, and subtle motion in the main category icons added just enough energy to guide focus without distracting from the task.
+Phosphor Icons provided a scalable, unified visual language, and subtle motion in the main category icons added just enough energy to guide focus without distracting from the task.

 Redesign Highlight